lechnerc77/myNewsWrap/episodes/episode_template.md

 ## Disclaimer

-The podcast as well as the content of the repository represent my opinion and especially does not represent the one of my employer, SAP, Microsoft or DSAG.
+The podcast as well as the content of the repository represent my personal opinion and especially does not represent the one of my employer, SAP or Microsoft.